Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 • Proof of enrollment, co-applicant income, and satisfactory academic progress are essential for approval.

-• Public banks, private banks, NBFCs, and international lenders cater to domestic and international students, with varying loan amounts and interest rates.
+• Public banks, private banks, NBFCs, and international lenders cater to domestic and international students, with varying loan amounts and interest rates (indicative as of 2025-26; verify with lenders).

 • Accurate applicant and co-applicant documents, alternative proofs for flexible academic systems, and transparent financial explanations are crucial.